-While Undeniable: The Survey of Hostility to Religion in America shows that attacks on religious liberty are dramatically increasing in the United States, both in the frequency and in the severity of the attacks, this survey also shows that those persons and organizations, like Liberty Institute, that stand up for religious liberty win when they fight.
-When those who value religious liberty actively engage the cultural and legal battle against secularism, they push back the secularists' agenda.
-While the presidential administration's arguments in Hosanna-Tabor Evangelical Lutheran Church & School v.
-EEOC and in the HHS Mandate cases are stunning examples of the executive branch's rejection of religious liberty, the courts have not given the secularists the victory.
-In Hosanna-Tabor, the U.S. Supreme Court unanimously held that churches are free from government control over their employment decisions.
-Those organizations that have pushed back in the HHS Mandate cases have stopped the government from forcing businesses to decide between abandoning their religious beliefs or going out of business.
+While the 2016 edition of Undeniable: The Survey of Hostility to Religion in America shows that attacks on religious liberty are dramatically increasing in the United States, both in the frequency and in the severity of the attacks, this survey also shows that those persons and organizations who stand up for religious liberty win when they fight.
 As more and more Americans become aware of the growing attacks on religious liberty and what their rights are, they can stand and turn back the tides of secularism and hostility that have so eroded our religious liberty rights, our First Freedom.

 SECTION I

+ATTACKS IN THE PUBLIC ARENA